ching-yao-lin/youtube-cannibalization-prediction/README.md

 ## Overview

 This section is only meant to offer a concise, high-level overview with simplified details.

-For a comprehensive understanding of the outlined steps' logic and reasoning, please consult the the `Full_Presentation.pdf` file, the exact file utilized during my thesis defense presentation.
+Please consult the the `Full_Presentation.pdf` file if more details are needed.

 ### WHY IT MATTERS - Problem Statement
 Collaboration between influencers/YouTubers is a prominent strategy to increase popularity, but it's not always mutually beneficial. **Cannibalization can cause unintended harm**, in which a host channel's popularity drops significantly after collaborating with a guest. **Predicting cannibalization beforehand helps avoid harmful collaborations** that would in turn compromise a YouTuber's channel popularity and value.